 Rising Costs and Ebbing Returns Signal Replatforming is Necessary

 When software fees start to pile up, but you aren’t getting more from your solution, it’s no longer a solution.
 It’s a problem.
-For example, when you first started with eCommerce, a website built on a popular B2C eCommerce platform might have fit your needs.
+For example, when you first started with eCommerce, a website built on a popular B2C eCommerce platform like Magento 1 might have fit your needs.
 The learning curve was easy, and the fees didn’t seem so large at the time.
 But now that you are an established seller, paying up to 2% per transaction in addition to card processing fees and fees for plug-ins and add-ons to fill gaps in functionality that should be standard quickly erode your profit per transaction.

 When Your Grasp Equals Your Reach – It’s a Clear Replatforming Signal

 It’s a clear signal that it’s high time you replatformed when your current technology limits your ambitions instead of fueling them.
-For example, if your eCommerce site takes 5 to 6 seconds to load a page your visitors probably aren’t going to stick around.
+For example, if your eCommerce site speed is slow, taking 5 to 6 seconds to load a page, your visitors probably aren’t going to stick around.
 Web visitors, especially those using mobile devices want sites to load in 3 seconds or less.

 As the number of SKUs you offer increases, database requirements change.
 Or, maybe your customers are looking for personalized catalogs and your website can’t deliver that functionality.
-You may want to add AI driven chat experiences, but your existing technology just can’t deliver.
+You may want to add AI powered eCommerce chat experiences, but your existing technology just can’t deliver.

 Marketing and Sales Signals for Replatforming

-If your website needs a complete redesign to meet the current needs of sales and marketing, it’s time to consider replatforming along with a new design to get your business ready for the future.
+If your website needs a complete redesign to meet the current needs of sales and marketing departments, it’s time to consider replatforming along with data migration and a new design to get your business ready for the future.
 Technology and design are so intertwined that any major redesign should begin with a look at the existing technology and consideration to migrate the site.

 When the Signals Point to eCommerce Migration